mulle-sde/mulle-craft/README.md

 make
 ```

 So it's conceptually fairly simple.
-But then there are options :)
+But then there are options :) Check the
+[examples](examples) folder for two simple mulle-build projects.

+## Commands

 **mulle-build** comes in several guises as: